ALUDeveloperStudentClub/Machine-Learning-study-Jams/README.md

 The series is dedicated to anyone interested in Machine Learning - From Python Basics to ML Models and APIs

 We are happy to announce the launch of our new workshop series - "Machine Learning Study Jams".
 The series is dedicated to anyone interested in learning the basics of Machine Learning.
+---

-Here's what our series offers:
+Here's what our series offers and what to expect from this repo:

 ⭐ Python Basics: Master variables, loops, functions, and data types.